BalasuryaMCA2023/boston/README.md

 # Future improvements

-This program only finds the 5 top shows in Boston Data Top salaries person  Future improvements for show the low salaries persons and high salaries person compression it
+This program only finds the 5 top shows in Boston Data Top salaries person  Future improvements for show the low salaries persons and high salaries person compare it